Creates a circular gradient that transitions smoothly between the given colors.

 Gradient Radius, the image is filled with the last color.

-Keywords: backdrop, background, billboard, circle, ellipse, image, oval, rounded, shape, sprite
+Keywords: backdrop, background, billboard, circle, ellipse, image, oval, rounded, sprite